xvrzhao/go-examples/README.md

 $ go run main.go
 ```

-Edit the code within function `man` in `main.go` file to run the examples you want to run.
+Edit the code within function `main` in `main.go` file to run the examples you want to run.